Damage to the anterior cingulate cortex can have several cognitive, emotional, and even physical consequences.

 Without this skill, a person’s judgment will be severely impaired, and they will continue putting themselves in danger.

-This is one of the main reasons that TBI patients often display poor decision-making skills.
-It is not their fault, their brain has quite literally lost its ability to learn from mistakes.
+This is one of the main reasons that patients often display poor decision-making skills after experiencing a brain injury.
+It is not their fault; their brain is incapable of learning from its mistakes.

 Treating Anterior Cingulate Cortex Damage

 Since many of the problems that anterior cingulate cortex damage causes are cognitive issues, a psychotherapist will be the best person to help you find treatment.